What is Diaphoresis? Causes & Treatments

 Primary focal hyperhidrosis is when a person sweats excessively in focal areas of the body, like the hands, feet, or underarms, and it is believed to be hereditary.

-Secondary hyperhidrosis, also known as diaphoresis, is when a person profusely sweats all over the body without provocation.
+Secondary hyperhidrosis, also known as diaphoresis, is when a person sweats profusely all over the body without provocation.
 Night sweats may also occur.
-Diaphoresis may be the result of an underlying medical condition or as a side effect from certain medications.
+Diaphoresis may be the result of an underlying medical condition or a side effect of certain medications.

 What are the Causes of Diaphoresis?